cmput415/Tester/README.md

   * `usesRuntime` is a boolean that, if `true`, tells the tester to preload the runtime library associated with the current executable name.
 If this option is missing or `false` then the runtime will not be loaded.
+  * `usesInStr` is a boolean that, if `true`, tells the tester to replace stdin with the file stream associated with the matching file in the directory at `inStrDir`.
+If the option is missing or false then stdin will not be replaced in this step.

 For the first step, `$INPUT` will be resolved to the `.in` file.
 For the final step `$OUTPUT` will be compared against the expected output to determine